Meal-Plans at WOU

 Residential Discounts and Overhead Costs explained

 As part of the meal plan cost, each residential student pays their share of overhead costs up front.
 Because of this, all residential students with a meal plan can purchase prepared food in Valsetz Dining Hall at the wholesale cost of food items.
 This works out to be a 30% discount and is applied to all prepared meals purchased in Valsetz.
 There is not a discount on retail items.
 Non-residential students, faculty and staff all pay retail prices when dining in Valsetz.

 Overhead Costs Explained

 The overhead payment listed in our meal plans is the total of our operational business costs each term for having all our dining locations open throughout the week to serve our students.
 These funds cover costs such as: Salaries (Staff and student), utlitities, supplies, repairs and capital expenses.

 We allow students to adjust their meal plan before the first day of a new term.
-To change your meal plan visit us in the SOSA office located below Valsetz or email email@example.com and list what meal plan you would like to switch to.
+To change your meal plan visit us in the Campus Dining office located below Valsetz Dining Hall.

 Adding more Dining Dollars

 Students can add a minimum of $20 to their accounts at any campus dining register.
 We accept debit/credit, cash or check.